Your vote. Your dates.

 Do I need a photo ID to vote?

 Yes.
 Kansas requires a valid government-issued photo ID.
-Acceptable forms include a Kansas driver's license or non-driver ID, U.S. passport, U.S. military ID, concealed-carry license, or a photo ID issued by any accredited Kansas postsecondary institution (public or private).
+Acceptable forms include a driver's license or non-driver ID issued by Kansas or another state, a U.S. passport, a U.S. military ID, a concealed-carry license, a government employee ID, a public-assistance ID, a Native American tribal ID, or a photo ID issued by any accredited Kansas postsecondary institution.
+Voters 65 and older may use an expired photo ID.
+See the full list at sos.ks.gov.

 When can I vote early?

-Advance in-person voting runs October 14 through November 2, 2026.
+Advance in-person voting begins October 14 and must be available in every county by October 27; it ends November 2, 2026.
 Hours and locations vary by county — check with your county clerk.

 How do I request an advance mail ballot?

 Submit a written application to your county election office no later than October 27, 2026 (the Tuesday before the election).
-Ballots must be returned by 7 p.m. on Election Day.
+Your completed ballot must be received by your county election office by 7 p.m. on Election Day — under Kansas's 2025 law, postmarks no longer count, so mail it early or use a county drop box.

 I just moved.
 What do I need to update?